LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions_8wk.md

 ## Using CSS to Control Web Page Layout

 You will practice using CSS by applying it to the review web site from your previous lab assignment.
+Copy the web site to a new folder before revising it.

 ### Part 1

 Modify the home page of your review web site from the previous lab assignment.
-Add rules to the style sheet for the site to:
+Add rules to the style sheet for the whole site to:

 1. Set a fixed width for the body of the page.